Kenseth, McGriff and Shelmerdine join NASCAR Hall of Fame

 He won the Daytona 500 twice, the Coca-Cola 600 and the All-Star race.
 He also captured the 2003 Cup Series championship capping a dominating season in which he led the points standings for the final 32 weeks of the season.
 He made the NASCAR playoffs in 13 of 14 seasons and finished runner-up twice.

 Kenseth made an impact from the beginning, winning Cup Series rookie of the year in 2000.
-He also won 29 Xfinity Series races, which ranks eighth-most all time.
+He also won 29 Xfinity Series races.

 The 94-year-old McGriff won this first race at the 1950 Southern 500, in the NASCAR Cup Series’ second season at the age of 22.
 His final NASCAR race was at Tucson Speedway in the Pro Series West in 2018 — at the age of 90.

 He was one of the best drivers in what is now known as the ARCA Menards Series West.
-Competing in parts of 35 seasons, McGriff won 37 races, good for third on the all-time West Series wins list.
-His signature year came in 1986 when he won the series title, part of a string of 10 consecutive seasons with finishes in the top 10 of championship points.
+Competing in parts of 35 seasons, McGriff won 37 races — third on the all-time on the West Series wins list.
+His signature year came in 1986 when he won the series title.

 McGriff beat out the 87-year-old A.J.
 Foyt, who made 128 Cup Series starts over 30 years, winning seven races and finishing in the top 10 36 times.